lostlevels/rollback-networking/README.md

 $ make all
 ```

 This should create a `build` folder with all the markup and resources needed.
-Serve that folder with your tool of choice.
+Serve that folder with your host/server of choice.